lecroissant795/lecroissant795/README.md

 # 💫 About Me:
-Student at the University of Auckland<br>Major in Business Analytics<br>I'm just a guy who likes coding and data
+I'm just a guy who likes coding and data

 ## 🌐 Socials: